jasonsikes/QLogo/README.md

 algorithm depends on specific pixels which means that the display can change dramatically depending on the size of the canvas.
 The other reason is that the Flood Fill algorithm can slow down window resizing.
-Use FILLED instead.
+FILLED is still available.

 `LOADPICT`: